taikedz/bash-builder/docs/writing_clean_bash.md

 		# bash only
 	}

-Rmember the rule of thumb: no function should have more than around 15-20 lines of operational code (not counting variable declarations and other "setup" and "teardown" code).
+Remember the rule of thumb: no function should have more than around 15-20 lines of operational code (not counting variable declarations and other "setup" and "teardown" code).

 ### Do not use naked code

-A program should have one and only one entry point: its `main` function.
+A program should have one, and only one, entry point: its `main` function.
 Trying to hunt down execution flow problems when you're not sure where to start is tedious.

 As a scripting language, bash permits writing code without wrapping it in a function.
 Most of the time, this is alright, but when writing code for re-use, it is nearly always best to encapsulate it in a function.
-You never know when you're going to import that code and *not* expect it to run until you ask it to run.
+You never know when you're going to import that code and expect it *NOT* to run until you ask it to run.

 As such, wrap all your code inside functions, and have only a single bare call to the main function (call it whatever you want) - for example

-	mymain() {
+	my:main() {
 		echo "Arguments were:"
 		for arg in "$@"; do
 			echo "  $arg"
 		done
 	}

-	mymain "$@"
+	my:main "$@"

 ### Namespace your functions

 > `bash` only.
 In `sh`, use `_` (underscore)

-A little known fact of bash is that `:` and `.` are perfectly valid characters to have in a function name, so you should use them to namespace your functions, especially when writing libraries that will be imported (for example, with [bash-builder](https://github.com/taikedz/bash-builder)).
+A little known fact of bash is that `:` and `.` are all perfectly valid characters to have in a function name, so you should use them to namespace your functions, especially when writing libraries that will be imported (for example, with [bash-builder](https://github.com/taikedz/bash-builder)).

 	bb:echo() {
 		echo "$*" >&2